Proxy Server: Definition and Use

 6.2.
 BackConnect Proxy Server (Reverse Connection Proxy)

-BackConnect technology differs fundamentally from the classical proxy model.
-A regular proxy opens a port and passively waits for incoming requests, while BackConnect does not expose a listening service port and instead initiates the outbound connection to the client or a gateway.
+BackConnect works differently from a regular proxy.
+A regular one opens a port and waits for incoming requests, while BackConnect opens no inbound port — it makes an outbound connection to the client or a gateway.

 BackConnect implementation challenges